MohamedAwadin/Standard_Embedded_Systems_Diploma/README.md

   ● C functions.
   ● C Pointers and Casting.
   ● C Arrays and Strings.
-  ● Arrays of pointers vs 2D Arrays.
+  ● Arrays of pointers vs. 2D Arrays.
-  ● Bit wise operations.
+  ● Bitwise operations.
   ● Structures, Unions and Enumerations.
   ● Bit-Fields and its usage.
   ● Functions to Functions Pointers.